Pooja-4NI24EC406/Experiment-03/README.md

 <h3>Key points about common mode and differential mode analysis in a differential amplifier:</h3>
 <br><h4>Common mode signal:<h4></h4>When both inputs of the differential amplifier receive the same signal, this is considered a common-mode signal.<br>
 <br><h4>Differential mode signal:</h4>When the inputs receive signals that are different from each other, this is considered a differential mode signal.
 It is important, because of Noise rejection: A good differential amplifier should have a high "common-mode rejection ratio" (CMRR), meaning it should significantly amplify the differential mode signal while rejecting any common-mode noise present on both inputs.<br>

 <h4>Analysis</h4>
 <br><h4>Common mode analysis:</h4>Calculate the output voltage when the same input signal is applied to both input terminals of the differential amplifier.<br>
 <br><h4>Differential mode analysis:</h4>Calculate the output voltage when two different input signals are applied to the input terminals of the differential amplifier.<br>

 <h3> WORKING PRINCIPLE </h3>
 <br>Operating in active region for proper amplification, it can Work in Different Modes i.e, It can function in common-mode (same signal on both inputs) and differential-mode (different signals on inputs).<br>
-<br>1.
-The output is affected by the resistors(Rd) Vout=Vdd-Id*Rd.<br>
+<br>The output is affected by the resistors(Rd) Vout=Vdd-Id*Rd.<br>
-<br>2.
-The circuit is designed symmetrically, so for this reason current is equally distrubuting<br>
+<br>The circuit is designed symmetrically, so for this reason current is equally distrubuting<br>
-<br>3.
-It receives two input signals and compares them.<br>
+<br>It receives two input signals and compares them.<br>
-<br>4.
-It strengthens only the difference between the two inputs.<br>
+<br>It strengthens only the difference between the two inputs.<br>
-<br>5.
-Any noise or interference that is present in both inputs is removed<br>
+<br>Any noise or interference that is present in both inputs is removed<br>
-<br>6.
-Both transistors share the same power source and work together to balance the signals.<br>
+<br>Both transistors share the same power source and work together to balance the signals.<br>
-<br>7.
-The input signals control how the current splits between the two transistors, determining the output.<br>
+<br> The input signals control how the current splits between the two transistors, determining the output.<br>
-<br>8.
-The output changes based on how different the input signals are.<br>
+<br>The output changes based on how different the input signals are.<br>
-<br>9.
-It often uses feedback to stabilize gain and improve performance.<br>
+<br>It often uses feedback to stabilize gain and improve performance.<br>
-<br>10.Both transistors or mosfets work in a balanced way, reducing errors due to temperature changes.<br>
+<br>Both transistors or mosfets work in a balanced way, reducing errors due to temperature changes.<br>

 <br><h3>TYPES OF DIFFERENCIAL AMPLIFIER</h3><br>
 <br>1.Resistive Load Differential Amplifier – Uses resistors as load (simple but low gain).<br>